mohamed-em2m/soccer-video-analytics/README.md

 The system uses YOLO object detection models to identify players and balls, HSV-based jersey classification for team assignment, and advanced tracking algorithms to analyze game dynamics in real-time.

+## Contributors

+**Mohamed Emam** - Enhanced the original implementation with significant improvements:
+- **add trained model**: Adding models for detecting the ball and players
+- **Custom model support**: Added compatibility for custom-trained ball and player detection models
+- **Flexible label configuration**: Implemented support for different YOLO model labels (not limited to default "ball" and "person")
+- **Enhanced color customization**: Added comprehensive team color configuration for UI elements and rectangles
+- **Improved video compatibility**: Added arguments for different image sizes, confidence thresholds, and model paths to work with any video
+- **Robust model integration**: Fixed compatibility issues with newer YOLO model versions

+*Based on the original work by [Tryolabs](https://tryolabs.com) from their blog post [Automatically measuring soccer ball possession with AI and video analytics](https://tryolabs.com/blog/2022/10/17/measuring-soccer-ball-possession-ai-video-analytics).*

 ## Features

 - **Ball possession tracking** with visual possession counter